Variety for all your skills

 - Automation and machine advances have eliminated a lot of the manual labour that did not appeal to many women in the past.

-- Many workers who have been with purchasing departments their entire career are now of retirement age, leaving plenty of opportunities for all genders to secure a rewarding role.
+- Many workers who have been with purchasing or procurement departments their entire career are now of retirement age, leaving plenty of opportunities for all genders to secure a rewarding role.

 Leading Edge Technology and Systems

 One of the areas embracing technology advancements at rapid rates is Purchasing and Procurement.
 Warehouse robotics, voice recognition, automated supply train and transportation, ridesharing type apps using GPS tracking, advanced software and virtual logistics teams are all exciting trends that are using technology to change supply chain management for the better.

 If you are currently working in another business area such as operations, project management or administration you will find that there is a logical place for your skills within Purchasing.
 Transferable skills and knowledge in different supply chain roles and industries can include: